 Tenants who need translation or interpretation should give as much notice as possible that they need these services by contacting local staff or calling or emailing the Client Care Centre at 416-981-5500 or

 To request a translated copy of a letter, document, or Toronto Community Housing

 Translation and Interpretation Policy (PDF).

-Tenants that wish to register for parking should visit their Operating Unit or Property Management office.
-To learn more, read aboutparking at Toronto Community Housing.
+Tenants that wish to register for parking should contact their Tenant Service Hub (if open) or Property Management office.
+To learn more, read about parking at Toronto Community Housing.